davedoesdev/pub-keystore/README.md

 > `replicated` event

 Emitted when a successful replication from the master database completes (PouchDB-backed keystores).
-CouchDB-, SQLite- and PostgreSQL-backed stores emit this too for consistency, after [`replicate`](#pubkeystoreprototypereplicateopts-cb) is called.
+CouchDB-, SQLite-, PostgreSQL- and memory-backed stores emit this too for consistency, after [`replicate`](#pubkeystoreprototypereplicateopts-cb) is called.

 **Parameters:**